-What Are Some Relaxation Techniques I Can Use to Help my Headaches?
+What Are Some Relaxation Techniques I Can Use to Help My Headaches?

-In order to learn how to relax and cope with migraines and headaches, you need to become familiar with your own breathing patterns and change them in ways that will help you relax.
+To learn how to relax and cope with migraines and headaches, you need to become familiar with your own breathing patterns and change them in ways that will help you relax.
 Your breathing pattern is often disrupted by changes in emotion.
 Some people who are anxious tend to hold their breath and speak in a high-pitched voice as they exhale.
 On the other hand, some people who are depressed tend to sigh and speak in a low-pitched voice as they exhale.

 Here are a few relaxation exercises.
 But first, be sure that you have a quiet location that is free of distractions and a comfortable body position.
-As hard as it sound, try to block out worries and distracting thoughts.
+As hard as it sounds, try to block out worries and distracting thoughts.